AdobeDocs/cc-everywhere/src/pages/reference/quick_actions/index.md

 ### QuickActionInputParams

-Allows you to specify the asset and export buttons you want to perform a Quick Action with.
+Allows you to specify an input asset and export options for the quick actions modal.

 | Property | Type | Description
 | :-- | :--| :--